- Stay Focused On the Customer Experience

-In this article, we’ll show you how (and why) you should take the leap from chasing RFPs to holding onto the customers you already have and deepening the relationship you have with them.
+In this article, we’ll show you how (and why) you should take the leap from chasing RFPs to holding onto the customers you already have and deepening your relationship with them.

 Stay Focused On the Customer Experience